'Big players don't let that happen' - Xhaka slammed after failing to cover for injured Partey during Kane goal | Goal.com

 'Big players don't let that happen' - Xhaka slammed after failing to cover for injured Partey during Kane goal

-The Gunners suffered a 2-0 defeat to their north London rivals on Sunday, with Son Heung-min and Harry Kane providing the goals in the first half.
+The Gunners suffered a 2-0 defeat to their north London rivals, with Son Heung-min and Harry Kane providing the goals in the first half.

-Coach Mikel Arteta shoved him back on to the field to try to stop Spurs' attack, but could not catch up.
+Coach Mikel Arteta shoved him back onto the field to try to stop Spurs' attack, but he could not catch up.

-Former Liverpool player and manager Souness believes Partey's central midfield partner Xhaka should have been more alert to the danger his side were in and protected the defence.
+Former Liverpool player and manager Souness believes Partey's central midfield partner Xhaka should have been more alert to the danger his side were in.

 "Big players, leaders, don't allow that to happen on the football pitch," the Sky Sports pundit said.